Welcome to the English Department at Moorpark College

 Every course also has specified outcomes to be assessed regularly, to ensure that students are actually learning what instructors intend them to learn.
 Here are the CLO’s for this course:

-- compile a representative portfolio of revised creative writing. and
+- use research to evaluate contemporary publishing opportunities alongside compiling a representative portfolio of revised creative writing.

 ENGL M13A: Official Course Description and Objectives